lukechampine/mkvsynth/delbrot/README.md

 There is also some rudimentary support for plugins now, so users can define their own filters/functions using the provided tools and integrate them into the parser without recompiling.

 ## syntax ##
 The syntax of delbrot has fluctuated wildly over the course of its development, so it is unknown at this point what the final syntax of the language will look like.
 However, one goal of the language is to avoid diverging significantly from what people are used to, i.e. AviSynth's scripting language.
+100% compatibility with AviSynth would be undoubtedly convenient, but at the moment that is not a design goal.

 ## implementation ##
-delbrot uses flex and bison for lexing and parsing operations. flex scans the input and returns tokens that satisfy a set of regex-based rules. bison matches the tokens to a BNF-style grammar and executes any associated C code.
+delbrot uses Flex and Bison for lexing and parsing operations.
+Flex scans the input and returns tokens that satisfy a set of regex-based rules.
+Bison matches the tokens to a BNF-style grammar and executes any associated C code.
 These tools confer all the advantages of a native C interpreter without the hassle of scanning, tokenizing, and parsing the source file.
 For a more detailed explanation of how the interpreter works, see the documentation file.

 ## a short history ##